MaginnGroup/mosdef_cassandra/docs/source/guides/system.rst

 species currently in each box specified in ``box_list``.
 If the simulation box(es) are empty, then ``mols_in_boxes`` does not need to be specified.
 If specified, it is provided as a nested list with ``shape=(n_boxes, n_species)``.
+This is perhaps easier to explain with a series of examples.

-For example, for a system with one box and one species where the initial structure contains 100 molecules:
+Consider a system with a single simulation box and a single species.
+If the initial structure provided in ``box_list`` contains 100 molecules, then:

 .. code-block:: Python

   mols_in_boxes = [[100]]

-For a single box with two species, 25 molecules of the first species and 75 molecules of the second species:
+For a system with a single simulation box and two species; the initial structure contains 25 molecules of the first and 75 molecules of the second:

 .. code-block:: Python

   mols_in_boxes = [[25, 75]]

-For two boxes with a single species, where the first box has 100 molecules and the second box is empty:
+For a system with two simulation boxes and a single species; the first box contains 100 molecules and the second box is empty:

 .. code-block:: Python

   mols_in_boxes = [[100], [0]]

-For two boxes with two species, where the first box has 300 molecules of the first species and 50 molecules of the second species, and the second box has 30 molecules of the first species and 100 molecules of the second:
+For a system with two boxes and two species; the first box has 300 molecules of the first species and 50 molecules of the second species, the second box has 30 molecules of the first species and 100 molecules of the second:

 .. code-block:: Python